dsayswhat/cookbook/memory-bank/techContext.md

 - Must work without JavaScript (progressive enhancement)
 - Should generate static HTML for performance
 - PDF generation happens at build time
-- All data stored in YAML files
+- All recipes stored in Markdown files with YAML frontmatter
 - No database required

 ## Architecture Decisions
-1. **YAML for recipes**: Human-readable, supports complex nested data
+1. **Markdown for recipes**: Human-readable format with YAML metadata
-2. **File-based storage**: Each recipe is a separate YAML file
+2. **File-based storage**: Each recipe is a separate markdown file
 3. **Collections in Eleventy**: Recipes organized by category/tag
 4. **Static generation**: All pages pre-built for speed
 5. **Puppeteer for PDFs**: Automated generation using print stylesheets